Ivanka Trump Tweets A Yom Kippur Message, And Gets A Withering Response

 Ivanka Trump wished her followers a happy Yom Kippur earlier this Tuesday, October 8.
 However, despite her sweet tweet, many on social media did not appreciate the message and gave the working mom a blistering response.

 Also known as the Day of the Feast, Yom Kippur begins at sunset and is considered to be the holiest day in Judaism.
-Accordingly, it is spent by many in fast and prayer.
+Accordingly, it is spent by many in fasting and prayer.
 The first daughter, who was raised Presbyterian Christian, converted to the religion just before her marriage to Jared Kushner in 2009.

 In the past, Ivanka has discussed how her family takes the tenants of Judaism seriously.